Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Experiments

 \section{Experiments}

 \textbf{Experimental setup} We follow \citet{vit} to first pre-train all the models with image size $224 \times 224$ and then fine-tune the models with a higher resolution $384 \times 384$.
 We reuse all their training hyper-parameters, including batch size, weight decay, and training epochs (see Appendix~\ref{sec:training_detail} for details).
-For the two extra hyperparameters in our algorithms, the loss coefficient $\lambda$ in Eqn.~\ref{eqn::allloss} and the temperature $\tau$ in Eqn.~\ref{eqn:contrastive} in contrastive loss, we sweep them from the set $\{0.5, 1, 1.5\}$ and $\{0.1, 0.5\}$ respectively and choose the model with the best hold-out validation performance.
+For the extra loss coefficient $\lambda$ in Eqn.~\ref{eqn::allloss} we sweep it from the set $\{0.5, 1, 1.5\}$ and choose the model with the best hold-out validation performance.
 Please refer to Appendix~\ref{sec:hyper} for the chosen hyperparameters for each model.
 We make sure our proposed models and our implemented baselines are trained with exactly the same settings for fair comparison.
-The top-1 accuracy of the fine-tuned models are reported on ImageNet-1k validation set as well as three robustness benchmarks, ImageNet-A~\citep{hendrycks2019nae}, ImageNet-C~\citep{hendrycks2018benchmarking} and ImageNet-R~\citep{hendrycks2020many}.
-For ImageNet-C, the reported accuracy is averaged over 19 corruptions types and 5 different corruption severities.